Listen to the Children:

 Our Children’s Future Children:

-In 1991, Virginia Swain persevered in her dedication to address the problematic process behind the UN Security Council Resolution sanctioning the Persian Gulf War by harnessing the power of children and child-like attributes in adults—innocence, generosity, sense of awe and wonder, curiosity, creativity and cooperation — to build global community in the United Nations with the Celebration of the Children of the World: A Model for Building Global Community in 1992.
+Celebrating the Wisdom of Children of All Ages (Celebrating Wisdom) draws on the efforts of Virginia Swain, as she persevered in her dedication to address the problematic process behind the UN Security Council Resolution sanctioning the Persian Gulf War by harnessing the power of children and child-like attributes in adults—innocence, generosity, sense of awe and wonder, curiosity, creativity and cooperation — to build global community in the United Nations with the Celebration of the Children of the World: A Model for Building Global Community in 1992.

-Her experience with children at the Earth Summit in Rio de Janeiro and in the Celebration event convinced us of the power of children for the UN event.
+Celebrating Wisdom allows the power of children of all ages to flourish as Virginia Swain did in 1991 after her experience with street children at the Earth Summit in Rio de Janeiro and in the 1991 Celebration event.
+We were convinced of the power of children for the UN event.
 Later that year at the United Nations, we offered the Celebration event that invited children’s groups to present their thoughts about how to make peace.
 We are still inspired by the performances they designed and by what they had to say.
 Today’s children are global citizens in their innocence, generosity, and sense of awe and wonder, and in their curiosity, creativity and cooperative nature.
 They have much to teach us and need to speak and be heard in intergenerational settings without being manipulated or controlled by adults.

 Experience some reflections of the Celebration of the Children of the World model for building global community.